 I will play almost any instrument available to me.
 I might not be good at it.
 But, I’ll play it anyway.
 My attempts at drumming have been pitiful.
 My foot coordination is terrible.
 I finally ended up positioning the bass drum sideways, playing it timpani-style.

-My vocals tend to be on the high and nasally side.
+My vocals tend to be kinda high and nasally.
 But, I give it a little growl on the low end.
-Adding effects makes for a little more variety and covers-up my natural voice a little bit, which I’ve never liked very much.
+Sometimes, I will incorporate growls, crooning, screeching, gurgling, whispering, screams, babbling, electronic effects, and very heavy post-production.
+It gives it more variety and covers-up my natural voice a little bit, which I’ve never liked very much.

-My guitar / bass playing skills are pretty good, not virtuoso… but still, pretty good.
+My guitar / bass playing skills are, pretty good, not virtuoso… but still, pretty good.
+My techniques aren’t meant to show off technically and both are kind of similar; mixing tapping, finger-picking, flamenco-like strumming, whammy bar bends, and slapping (sparingly, as an accent).
+I typically use a pick, though.
 I believe that I’m a better bassist than a guitarist and a better composer than a musician.

 “Thinking too much can ruin a good time” – D. Boon (Minutemen)